On My Block

 On My Block is an American teen comedy-drama television series, created by Lauren Iungerich, Eddie Gonzalez, and Jeremy Haft.
-Set in the fictional Los Angeles neighborhood Freeridge, it revolves four teenagers who find their friendship tested upon entering high school.
+Set in the fictional Los Angeles neighborhood Freeridge, it revolves around four teenagers who find their friendship tested upon entering high school.
 It stars Sierra Capri, Jason Genao, Brett Gray, Diego Tinoco, Jessica Marie Garcia, Julio Macias, and Peggy Blow.

 The first season, consisting of ten episodes, was released on Netflix on March 16, 2018.
 On April 13, 2018, the series was renewed for a second season and it premiered on March 29, 2019.
 On April 29, 2019, the series was renewed for a third season which premiered on March 11, 2020.
 On January 29, 2021, the series was renewed for a fourth and final season which premiered on October 4, 2021.

 On My Block received positive reviews from critics, who praised the diverse cast, performances, and storylines.
 The series won Choice Breakout TV Show at the 2018 Teen Choice Awards, and earned nominations from the Black Reel Awards and the Imagen Awards.